●

 Optimism improves reality and pessimism worsens it.
 My father used to enjoy saying "A pessimist is never disappointed", and Voltaire cheerfully said "Optimism is the madness of insisting that all is well when we are miserable".
 I say when it comes to he future, life can only be understood by looking back, but it must be lived looking forwards.
 Probably.

 The more it changes the more it stays the same: er, changeable.
 Concerns over "rogue" variants et cetera apart, the changes look positive.
-The government hasn't altered the "roadmap", and the miracle of the lifting of restrictions on the 21st June looks like it might in fact actually happen.
+The government hasn't altered the "roadmap", and the miracle of the lifting of restrictions on the 21st June still just about looks like it might in fact actually possibly happen.

 Second jab, done.
 No side effects.
 Yet.
 Again.